kubevela/kubevela/docs/en/developers/references/workload-types/task.md

 ## Description

-`Task` is a workload type to describe jobs that run code or a script to completion.
+Describes jobs that run code or a script to completion.

 ## Specification